top of page

 KUSA Hero Pic vertical compressed.png

-Journalists tell stories, so here's mine.
+Journalists tell stories.
+Here's mine.

 My journey began in high school when I discovered my calling after joining the broadcast team.
 During one of my first assignments covering a house fire, I realized the power of storytelling to create change.
-That experience shaped my approach to journalism—I refuse to take the easy route when telling a story.
+That experience shaped my approach to journalism: I refuse to take the easy route when telling a story.
 This philosophy served me well as a 20-year-old intern in Texas, when my week-long investigation into an apartment fire revealed that a resident had intentionally started the blaze, contradicting the fire chief's initial assessment of electrical issues.
 Three families received justice because I questioned everything and refused to accept the surface-level explanation.

-I've worked in top newsrooms across the country, including FOX, NBCUniversal, TEGNA, and Gray Television, contributing to both live and longform reporting.
-My work has been recognized nationally by the Society of
+I've worked in top newsrooms across the country, including NBCUniversal, FOX, TEGNA and Gray Television, contributing to both live and long-form reporting.
+My work

 REEL

-Copyright © 2025 Grant Johnson
+Copyright © 2026 Grant Johnson

 bottom of page